Where to Stay in Istanbul First Time: Best Areas

 The advantage of staying here is that you will have a base close to Istanbul’s major attractions with prices often lower than more famous neighborhoods.
 You can get nice views of the Bosphorus from here and there are shops and restaurants to satisfy your needs.

-Best places to stay in Beyazit:
+Best places to stay in Beyazit for the first time:

 🔍MORE HOTELS IN BEYAZID